CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 `Create a Blank Design` will open an empty workspace, where you can start from scratch and use the tools to create your design.

 `Upload a File` will let you upload one fo your own files, which will open up a menu to select your file.
-Once you select it it will open your file in the workspace to edit as you please
+Once you select it it will open your file in the workspace to edit as you please.

 `Trace a design` will let you trace a design, which will be covered in a separate page, go to the Tracing Page.